package-operator/package-operator/README.md

 ## Project Status

-Package Operator is currently in early development and not neither complete nor ready for production use.
+Package Operator is currently in early development and neither complete nor ready for production use.
 APIs are not yet final and breaking changes might be introduced in every release.

 ## Features